 But, despite the inherent uncertainty surrounding mathematical proofs, for some unfathomable reason, mathematicians refuse to believe that it is possible for a proof to become a widely accepted proof in the mathematical community unless it actually is a rigorous mathematical proof.
 They seem to think that, unlike all other areas of human endeavour, the study of mathematics is somehow immune to human error.

 Mathematicians like to believe that they are working in an environment of certainty, whereas the reality is that they are always attempting to move closer to an environment of certainty.

-See What is a proof? by Keith Devlin, Dean of Science at Saint Mary’s College of California, who points out the difference between what a mathematician would like a proof to be and what passes for a ‘proof’ in the real world.
+See What is a proof? by Keith Devlin, former Dean of Science at Saint Mary’s College of California, who points out the difference between what a mathematician would like a proof to be and what passes for a ‘proof’ in the real world.

 Also see the article “Formal proof - theory and practice” (Footnote: Harrison, J. “Formal proof - theory and practice”, 2008, Notices of the American Mathematical Society, 55 pp 1395-1406.
 Available online Formal proof – theory and practice: here PDF.) by John Harrison, an advocate of computerized proof checking software, and the article on computerised proof checking software.